michael-je/synthetic-state-space-generator/README.md

 ## Enums
 **`RandomnessDistribution`**

-The type RandomnessDistribution is a enumerable.
-It has only 2 classes UNIFORM and GAUSSIAN.
-It is used to declare when we want either.
-Example usage:
+`RandomnessDistribution` is an enum with two options: UNIFORM and GAUSSIAN.
+It specifies the distribution type used by the random number generator.
 ```python
 from custom_types import RandomnessDistribution

 state = State(distribution=RandomnessDistribution.GAUSSIAN)
 ```
-Now when ever there is a call to the random number generator, it will follow a gaussian distribution unless explicitly specified otherwise:
+In this case, all random number generation will default to a Gaussian distribution unless overridden.

+You can override the distribution in specific functions:

 ```python
 from custom_types import RandomnessDistribution